Frequently Asked Questions

 Q: Can my responses or lack of response impact my eligibility for government benefits?

 A: If you choose not to participate, it will not affect any current or future benefits that you or your family receive from the WV DHHR or any other government agency.
-This survey has also been reviewed and approved by the West Virginia University’s Institutional Review Board, which is responsible for protecting the rights of survey participants.
+This survey has also been reviewed and approved by West Virginia University’s Institutional Review Board, which is responsible for protecting the rights of survey participants.

 Q: How will my responses be used?